-CMST 435 (Food Media Literacy) is both a theoretical and empirical exploration of food through the lens of media literacy.
+CMST 255 (Special Topics: Food Media Literacy) is both a theoretical and empirical exploration of food through the lens of media literacy.
 Food is itself a medium for issues including (but not limited to) education, economics, environmental sustainability, social justice, and human communication.

 Food media literacy as a subfield of media literacy has traditionally focused on an active, critical analysis of food marketing messages.
 However, this course extends the definition of food media literacy to encompass both the critical habits of mind and creative skills of expression requisite for active civic engagement.
 Students will develop and apply food media literacy skills to analyze, evaluate, create, and circulate knowledge about the histories, cultures, economies, and politics of food in the United States, as they resonate on a global scale.

 We will examine how people (individually and collectively) negotiate the meanings of food “texts” and how those meanings are mediated through oral, print, electronic, and digital communications.
-Students will demonstrate understanding of the languages, messages, audiences, and ownership of food through individualized and cross-platform media productions.
+Students will demonstrate understanding of the languages, messages, audiences, and ownership of food.

 The center of gravity this semester is media literacy—a constellation of life skills that are necessary for full participation in our media-saturated, information-rich society.
 These skills include the ability to: